-The Texas Museum of Science & Technology currently has two exhibit spaces as well as our planetarium.
+The Texas Museum of Science & Technology currently has three exhibit spaces as well as our planetarium.
 Before you start exploring we encourage you to check our our Gallery Guides for our exhibitions.

 Tutankhamun: “Wonderful Things” from the Pharaoh’s Tomb

 34 centuries ago a young pharaoh, worshiped as a god, was laid to eternal rest in all his splendor, his rule mysteriously cut short by an unknown tragedy.
 An innocent puppet-ruler, he had been caught in the midst of a dangerous and profound political, spiritual, and artistic revolution against the entire pantheon of ancient Egyptian gods by the first monotheistic religious cult in history.
 Hidden in darkness beneath the deserts and for over 3 millennia, his spectacular golden treasures were finally brought to light with their discovery by Howard Carter in 1922, to begin fulfilling their ancient magical task of ensuring that the name of Tutankhamun, the long-forgotten boy pharaoh, would live forever.